River-Mochi/CS2-Templates/README.md

 5. Update `Locale/LocaleEN.cs`:
    - Provide labels/descriptions for your options using the built-in localization keys.
 6. **Build** the solution:
-   - If `CSII_TOOLPATH` is set correctly, the toolchain will handle references & publishing.
+   - If `CSII_TOOLPATH` is set correctly, the toolchain will handle references & publishing. (nothing to worry about if you just take defaults)
 7. **Launch the game**, enable your mod in **Content Manager**, and open **Options** to see your UI.

 Register it in `Mod.OnLoad`: